 This offence carries in the Local Court a maximum penalty of 2 years imprisonment and/or a fine of $2,200.
 In the Local Court, represented by a barrister, our client received a Conditional Release Order with a conviction and a fine of $450.
 This conviction caused her to lose her job.

 Our Principal Solicitor, Mr Kevin Vierboom, was approached to lodge a severity appeal.
-He attended Newcastle District Court and made submissions that due to the unusual circumstances surrounding the offence and the impact a criminal conviction would have on our clients career, the penalty was too harsh.
+He attended Newcastle District Court and submitted that the penalty was too harsh due to the unusual circumstances surrounding the offence and the impact a criminal conviction would have on our client's career.

 Our Client and her family were extremely grateful to achieve such an outstanding outcome.